AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 To allow another tenant to participate in your community, you must complete a three-way handshake that includes the following steps:

-- A tenant administrator from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrators from another tenant.
+- A tenant administrator from the establishing tenant, also known as the community owner, sends an email invitation to a tenant administrator from another tenant.

-- The tenant administrator then accepts the invitation.
+- The tenant administrator from the invited tenant accepts the invitation.

-- The community owner who issued the invitation confirms it, allowing the partner to join the community.
+- The community owner who issued the invitation confirms it, allowing the partner to begin participating in the community.
+The community is private; users outside of your community cannot access it without an invitation.

 **Note:** These instructions are written for the community owner who is *sending* an invition.
 For instructions for the tenant administator *receiving* the invitation, see <xref:community-accept-invite>.